 Well, entertainers don’t become successful just because of their own abilities or efforts.
 There are other elements that have to be aligned in order for someone to become a star.
 The work required for Michael Jackson to become an icon was a full-time job for the other people around him.
 So the conclusion I’ve come to is that being a star is overrated.
 I’d rather be the guy who helps to make the star.
 And nowadays, it’s rare to find a star who has undeniable talent like what we saw before, which makes their role even less appealing.
 When I grew up in the 70s, we were taught music at the most intimate level of detail; it wasn’t possible to work as a session musician otherwise.
 So it’s the knowledge of music that represents “talent” in my eyes, and not just knowing how to sing and dance, or operate recording software.

-– Your relationship with Michael Jacson continued after the “Bad” album, when you later signed to his publishing company, ATV Music.
+– Your relationship with Michael Jackson continued after the “Bad” album, when you later signed to his publishing company, ATV Music.
 How did that happen?

-My songwriting and production career kicked off in the mid-80s, and I ended up working on a project in 1986 with Bernadette Cooper, the front-woman of a band called Klymaxx.
-She got a deal on Atlantic Records for one of her groups called Madame X, and we partnered up to work on that.
+My songwriting and production career kicked off in the mid-80s and I ended up working on a project in 1986 with Bernadette Cooper, the front-woman of a band called Klymaxx.
+She got a deal on Atlantic Records for one of her groups called Madame X, so we partnered up to work on that.
 I co-produced a number of tracks on the album and co-wrote the lead single, “Just That Type of Girl“.
 It was sort of a goofy record, but it made noise on the RnB charts.
 Back then, publishing deals were being given out to anyone with a high-charting song, and the success of Madame X allowed me to shop around for my own deal.
-I took meetings with all the major publishers and received some interesting offers, but then Michael Jackson reached out from nowhere, even though I hadn’t solicited him.
-He’d just bought ATV Music, who owned the catalogs of major artists like The Beatles and Sly and The Family Stone, and was signing songwriters to produce new music the company.
+I took meetings with all the major publishers and received some interesting offers, but then Michael Jackson reached out from nowhere even though I hadn’t solicited him.
+He’d just bought ATV Music, who owned the catalogs of major artists like The Beatles and Sly and The Family Stone, and he was signing songwriters to produce new music for the company.
 So he contacted me personally because of “Just That Type Of Girl”.
 My wife at the time called me when I was on tour to say, “Corney, I think Michael Jackson just called, so I gave him your hotel number “.
-Minutes later, MJ called my room, but I thought it was a friend of mine playing a joke, so I hung up.
+Minutes later, MJ called my room, but I thought it was a friend playing a joke, so I hung up.
 But he called back laughing, telling me it was actually him.
 He said, “I like your song, so we did some investigation and noticed that you don’t have a publishing deal “.
-He asked me to come by his house for a talk when I was back in LA, but I was worried because I didn’t want to sign all my publishing rights away, and I was afraid Michael would ask for that because of how aggressive of a businessman he was.
-But it was actually the opposite: when we met at his house and I told him about my other potential deals, he tripled the highest offer and only asked for 50% of my publishing over a period of four years.
+He asked me to come by his house for a talk when I was back in LA, but I was worried because I didn’t want to sign all my publishing rights away, and I was afraid Michael would ask for that because of how aggressive he was as a businessman.
+But it was actually the opposite: when we met at his house and I told him about my other potential deals, he tripled the highest offer and only asked for 50% of my publishing over a four-year period.
 His deal completely smashed what Warner, EMI and Sony were offering, so I went with ATV.

 – Were you able to write any lucrative music for ATV during those four years?
 Do you think Michael got his money’s worth for your deal?